 Accounts Receivable Best Practice #7: Outsourcing

 Few businesses stop to think about it, but we all outsource postal delivery to the postal service.
 It’s simply not efficient to run your own postal service.

 Indeed, the point above (#6: Supporting Paper) follows a similar line, in that best practice in supporting paper-based invoices is to outsource the whole print and postage process to enhance efficiency.
 For instance, at Corcentric, we leverage print and post at a hub within the destination country for the invoices, saving time and cost on international delivery.
 However, these efficiencies are only achievable through economies of scale brought about by the volume of printed invoices we handle for clients on a global scale.

 So, printing and posting of invoices are best practice to outsource, but what of the electronic invoicing and AR automation solutions themselves?

 As businesses embrace cloud-based and Infrastructure as a Service (IaaS) solutions, it’s common wisdom that high up-front investment in solutions is often better offset in favor of an as-a-service solution funded through savings in operational expenditure.

 Companies who attempt to develop and maintain e-invoicing solutions in-house are faced with a massive task.
-Whilst it’s certainly possible to do this, there’s a reason why global corporates such as 21st Century Fox, Pizza Hut and VF Corporation choose to outsource their e-invoicing to Corcentric.
+Whilst it’s certainly possible to do this, there’s a reason why global businesses such as MSD, Daimler and VF Corporation choose to outsource their e-invoicing to Corcentric.
 It is simply not economically viable for most businesses to develop and maintain an e-invoicing solution in-house, keeping on top of evolving invoicing standards and technology requirements.